David-Desmaisons/Vue.D3.tree/README.md

 ### behavior

-Behavior slot provide an elegant way to customize the tree behavior by receiving as slot-scope both node information (including clicked node, hovered node, ...) and actions to alter the graph accordingly.
+[Behavior slots](https://alligator.io/vuejs/renderless-behavior-slots/) provide an elegant way to customize the tree behavior by receiving as slot-scope both node information (including clicked node, hovered node, ...) and actions to alter the graph accordingly.

 The concept of this slot is to react to changes in node information by calling an action

 By design this slot is renderless.

+For more about this pattern, you can [check here](https://alligator.io/vuejs/renderless-behavior-slots/).

 Slot-scope: